bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/debugging.rst

 toolchain, you must have a copy of the pexe from **before** running ``pnacl-finalize``.
 The ``pnacl-finalize`` tool converts LLVM bitcode to the stable PNaCl bitcode format, but it also strips out debug metadata, which we need for debugging.
+In this section we'll give the LLVM bitcode file a ``.bc`` file extension, and the PNaCl bitcode file a ``.pexe`` file extension.
+The actual extension should not matter, but it helps distinguish between the two types of files.

 **Note** unlike the finalized copy of the pexe, the non-finalized debug copy is not considered stable.
 This means that a debug copy of the PNaCl